pi-null-mezon/Arduinomultitask/README.md

 How to use:

- 1) Library catalogue "MirmPS" hould be copied to the Arduino IDE libraries location
+ 1) Library catalogue "MirmPS" should be copied to the Arduino IDE libraries location

  2) Try example [RGBLed](https://github.com/pi-null-mezon/Arduinomultitask/blob/master/RGBLed/RGBLed.ino), where each one of three light channels work in independent event loop